ksu-cs-textbooks/cis300/old book/markdown/trees/bst/intro.md

 The hierarchical nature of this structure allows us to do something like a binary search to find a key.
 Suppose, for example, that we are looking for 41 in the above tree.
 We first compare 41 with the key in the root.
-Because 41Ã‚Â \<Ã‚Â 54, we can safely ignore the right child, as all keys there must be greater than 54.
+Because 41 \< 54, we can safely ignore the right child, as all keys there must be greater than 54.
 We therefore compare 41 to the key in the root of the left child.
-Because 41Ã‚Â \>Ã‚Â 23, we look in the right child, and compare 41 to 35.
-Because 41Ã‚Â \>Ã‚Â 35, we look in the right child, where we find the key we are looking for.
+Because 41 \> 23, we look in the right child, and compare 41 to 35.
+Because 41 \> 35, we look in the right child, where we find the key we are looking for.

 Note the similarity of the search described above to a binary search.
 It